 - Beijing to Los Angeles- I flew home from Beijing.

-I completed my second round the world trip in 2017.
+I completed my second around the world trip in 2017.
 This one just focused on Africa.
-Basically I flew from Los Angeles to Addis Ababa, Ethiopia and traveled overland until I reached Cape Town, South Africa.
+I flew from Los Angeles, California to Addis Ababa, Ethiopia.
+From there, I traveled overland through 11 countries until I reached Cape Town, South Africa.
 From Cape Town, I flew to Bangkok where I relaxed for about 10 days.
-I then caught a flight back to Los Angeles, making a stopover in Seoul on the way.
+I then caught a flight back to Los Angeles, making a short stopover in Seoul on the way.
+This wasn’t originally intended to be a Round-the-World trip but the flights were cheaper if I stopped in Asia so I did.

 Also, avoid counting countries.
 I have met quite a few travelers who like to brag about the number of countries that they have visited on their trips.
 Most of the time, these people don’t really get to see or experience much of anything in the countries that they visit.
 They’re always in a rush.
 I used to be like this.
 Now I travel slowly and enjoy each destination so much more.

-Are you currently planning a round the world trip?
-Share your itinerary in the comments below!
+Are you currently planning or have you taken a round-the-world trip?
+Share your around the world trip itinerary in the comments below!

 More from Where the Road Forks